 “Recent legislation makes provision to continue the pay and allowances of persons carried in a “missing” status for a period not to exceed twelve months; to continue, for the duration of the war, the pay and allowances of persons known to have been captured by the enemy; to continue allotments made by missing personnel for a period of twelve months and allotments or increase allotments made by persons by the enemy during the time they are so held; to make new allotments or increase allotments to certain dependents defined in Public Law 490, 77th Congress.
 The latter dependents generally include the legal wife, dependent children under twenty-one years of age, and dependent mother, or such dependents as having been designated in official records.
 Eligible dependents who can establish a need for financial assistance and are eligible to receive this assistance the amount allotted will be deducted from pay which would otherwise accrue to the credit of the missing individual.

 “Very Truly yours

 J. A. Ulio (signed)

 The Adjutant General”

 On Friday, June 19, 1942, he was admitted into the camp hospital suffering from malaria.
 He remained in the hospital for over two months until he was finally discharged on Tuesday, September 25.
-It was at this time that his family received a POW postcard from him saying his health was good.

 While he was hospitalized, his parents received another message from the War Department.
 The following is an excerpt from it.